wonks/wonks.github.io/_posts/sp14/2014-02-12-monotonic-references.markdown

 ---
 layout:  post
-title:   "Derailer: Interactive Security Analysis for Web Applications"
+title:   "Monotonic References for Gradual Typing"
-authors: "Joe Near"
+authors: "Jeremy Siek"
-date:    2014-09-05 04:15:00
+date:    2014-02-12 04:15:00
-categories: Securirty Spring2014
+categories: Siek GradualTyping Spring2014
 ---
 ## Abstract

-==== Feb.
-12: Monotonic References for Gradual Typing ====

-Speaker: Jeremy Siek

-Abstract:

 Gradual type systems enable the use of both static and dynamic type checking within a single program.
 In such systems, it is important to